rmello4d/SimpleSpreadSheet/README.md

 1. Drag the widget to your Wakanda page.
 2. A gray box should be available with a save button (The SpreadSheet will not be available in the Studio)
-3. Drop the second datasource string attribute inside the widget or change the property's panel Datasource value
+3. Drop the second datasource string attribute S2 inside the widget or change the property's panel Datasource value
+4. save your page
+5. run your page
-4. Add some values and click button save
+6. Add some values and click button save
-5. Close and open your page, click the Load button, values are restored.
+7. Close and open your page, click the Load button, values are restored.
 ```

 ### CSS